Coffeekraken/react-native-boilerplate/README.md

 	</a>
 </p>

-React Native boilerplate integrated with expo, redux, redux-thunk, reselect, and more...
+<p class="lead">React Native boilerplate integrated with expo, redux, redux-thunk, reselect, and more...</p>

 ---